devsecopseng01/katacoda-scenarios/dockerplay01/step1.md

 ## Task

-Set up a wordpress container.
+Set up a WordPress container, when finished, click "Continue" and send a screenshot of the running container(s) and HTTP output to :